-- Level 3 Diploma in Installing Engineering Construction Plant and Systems pipefitting pathway

-- Level 2 English

-- Level 2 maths.
+- Level 3 Diploma in Installing Engineering Construction Plant and Systems pipefitting pathway - Level 2 English - Level 2 maths. - Completion of Evidence Review and mini-portfolio

 Apprentices should be advised by employers and providers to gather this evidence throughout their on-programme training, copies or scans of certificates WILL be required by EUIAS before the apprentice can start EPA.
 Typically, the maths and English qualifications will be functional skills qualifications at Level 2 or GCSEs at grade C or above, or grade 4 and above.